Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Across Phase 2 and Phase 3 clinical trials, the most frequently reported adverse events with retatrutide have been gastrointestinal in nature.
 Nausea, diarrhea, vomiting, and constipation were the leading symptoms, consistent with the known side-effect profile of GLP-1 drugs and other incretin-based medications.
 These adverse events generally peaked during the dose-titration period and diminished as patients continued treatment at higher doses.

+It is important to note that retatrutide cannot be used in compounded medicines under federal law, as it is not an FDA-approved drug.
 A healthy diet and physical activity were recommended alongside retatrutide in all TRIUMPH protocols, which is standard practice for obesity medicine clinical trials.
 Before enrolling in a clinical trial for retatrutide, individuals go through an informed consent process to understand the risks and benefits.
 Full side-effect data by dose is available in our retatrutide side effects guide.

 How Does Retatrutide Compare to Other Obesity Drugs?